zoometh/thomashuet/profiles/oxford/team/thomas.md

     - cleaning the period concepts (duplicates, typos, scopeNotes)
     - alignement with the PeriodO thesaurus (EAMENA will be a new authority on [PeriodO](https://perio.do/en/))
         - create a new Slack channel for this purpose
+- CAA22 organisation S07 with Crystal (in person), Bijan (remote), and Ash (remote):
+    - 5 papers + 1 introduction + 1 discussion (see: [running order table](https://eamena-oxford.github.io/reveal.js/projects/caa22s07.html#/23))
+    - Attended sessions:
+        - AI/DL/NN | *would it be interesting to contact AI specialists to work with us since we have a huge database with manual labelling (ground truth)?
+For example, we have text associated with remote sensing spatial prints that can be processed by natural language processing*)
+        - round-table on Digital gap (organised by Cambridge)
 - Scheduled:
     - a DB meeting with MaREA (early October)
     - a [GitHub workshop](https://framadate.org/tD7TFpAnlNx5S9N1) (end of October)